geloumil/TwitterMsgClassification/README.md

 a) Abstract
 -----------
-In the context of this implementation we are approaching tweeter messages analusis using:
+In the context of this implementation we are approaching tweeter messages analysis using:
 <ol type="a">
 <li>Known Classification Methods</li>
  <li>Sentiment Analysis using textblob</li>